Dedman School of

-Director and Robert H. Dedman Professor: Don Farr; Professors: Bonn, Brymer, Harris, Kim; Associate Professor: Ohlin; Assistant Professors: Hanks, Line, McGinley; Teaching Faculty III: Farr; Teaching Faculty II: Lanford; Teaching Faculty I: Johnson, Lewis, Weston; Cecil B. Day Professor of Lodging Management: Brymer; Robert H. Dedman Professor in Service Management: Bonn; Robert H. Dedman Professor in Hospitality Management: Kim; Bessie Morgan Marshall Professor in Hospitality Management: Harris
+Director and Robert H. Dedman Professor: Don Farr; Professors: Bonn, Harris, Kim; Associate Professors: Ohlin, Hanks, Line; Assistant Professors: McGinley, Dogru; Teaching Faculty III: Farr; Teaching Faculty I: Johnson, Lewis, Weston; Robert H. Dedman Professor of Hospitality Management: Farr; Robert H. Dedman Professor in Service Management: Bonn; Robert H. Dedman Professor in Hospitality Management: Kim; Bessie Morgan Marshall Professor in Hospitality Management: Harris

 Established in 1947, the Dedman School of Hospitality (DSH) is the second oldest U.S. hospitality management program of its kind in a public university.
 The program is regarded by industry recruiters as one of the most highly respected, offering domestic and international studies focusing on luxury resort and lodging management, restaurant and fine dining management, beverage management, event management and private club management.